rajitgupta1803/java-calculator-gui/README.md

 ![image](https://user-images.githubusercontent.com/71140719/115364336-eadc8980-a1e0-11eb-9384-e553e0ddc9ac.png)

 ### Keybinds
-Digit and operator keys -> To enter numbers and operators (You can use the numpad also)
+Number and operator keys -> To enter numbers and operators (You can use the numpad also)

 ![image](https://user-images.githubusercontent.com/71140719/115364357-f039d400-a1e0-11eb-8064-033fff435b30.png)